BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 compute, storage, event driven azure functions, many types of relation databases. integration with on premises data centers (hybrid environment).

 azure uses virtualization, using a hypervisor on top of hardware to abstract running many instances of different machines.\
-in their data centers, each rack runs multiple machines with this hypervisor, in addition, each rack has a **Fabric Controller**, connected to the **orchestrator**, which are the managemet and networking points of the rack. the user interacts with the orchestrator, and through it to the fabric controller.
+in their data centers, each rack runs multiple machines with this hypervisor, in addition, each rack has a **Fabric Controller**, connected to the **orchestrator**, which are the management and networking points of the rack. the user interacts with the orchestrator, and through it to the fabric controller.

 The **Azure Portal** is the web portal, a simple web console that can do everything we need, such as creating resources, and do operations on the resources. we can create custom dashboards and monitor our applications.\
 The portal is replicated in each azure data center, so it's designed for resiliency and high availability.